mzedevworks/monaltoassignment/README.md

 # monaltoassignment
-Monalto Assignment to fetch data from a web service
+Build a web app that consumes data from any open API.